Gisborne Primary School

 Wellbeing Program:

 Gisborne Primary School incorporate many wellbeing initiatives across the school including the Respectful Relationships Curriculum.
 Promoting and modelling respect, positive attitudes and behaviors teaches our children how to build healthy relationships, resilience and confidence.
 This links with our school values of Caring, Respect, Responsibility, Resilience and Personal Best.
 School Wide Positive Behavior Support (SWPBS) is a framework we use across the school with a focus on the expected behaviours of staff, students, families and visitors.
 Our main focus is to ensure all students have the opportunity to learn in a calm and engaging classroom.
 Bully Stoppers supports leadership, teachers, parents and students in working together to help put a stop to bullying including cyber safety.
+We have many wellbeing approaches such as Open Parachute and Kimochis that support our students in navigating the world.

-The Assistant Principal and Principal oversee all wellbeing programs with the support of a qualified Wellbeing Officer.
+We have a qualified Wellbeing Officer.
 She supports groups and individual students as well as their teachers and links families with community allied health services as needed.

 Home/School Partnership: